 Students of all levels have access to science labs with a full range of equipment and high-tech tools.
 You can study some 27,000 specimens in the college’s zoological, botanical, and mycological collections.
 Evergreen’s campus is also dotted with a variety of teaching gardens.

 Sustainability in Prisons Project

 The Sustainability in Prisons Project trains inmates and correctional staff at local prisons to carry out ecological research and conservation projects.

 Rachel Carson Forum

-Students in Evergreen’s The Graduate Program on the Environment program organize this annual event.
+Students in Evergreen’s Master of Environmental Studies program organize this annual event.
 Experts speak on environmental topics such as local sustainability and climate change.

 The Sustainability House is a living/learning option for returning and transfer students.
 Residents commit to an environmentally conscious lifestyle, social justice, sustainable agriculture and activism.